agsb/minute/docs/Minute.md

 The NGSL and Google-N-Gram corpus gives long ordened lists of _words and counts_, that can be converted into _word, percents of total and cumulative percents_ then sortted by high to low percents and the magics appear.

-By ordering letters as they occurs in sorted list gives the sequence in following table 1.
+By ordering letters as they occurs in sorted list gives the sequence in table 1.
 For example, the letter **b** appears in 13th place and at the 14th word onwards, and the letter **z** in 26th place at the 563rd word onwards.
 The order resolves 62% of all most used common words, leaving the complex words to the long tail.

 | character | order | sequence | cumulative |
 |---|---|---|---|